 Step 4.
 The simulation platform obtains the impulse response of the downstream analog channel, which represents the combined impulse response of Tx2’s analog model, physical channel 2, and Rx2’s analog model.

 Step 5.
 The output of step 4 is presented to Tx2’s AMI_Init function and Tx2’s AMI_Init function is executed.

+Step 6a.
+Redriver: The simulation platform convolves the impulse response returned by Rx1’s AMI_Init in step 3 by the output of step 5 is presented to Rx2’s AMI_Init function and Rx2’s AMI_Init function is executed.

-Step 6.
-The output of step 5 is presented to Rx2’s AMI_Init function and Rx2’s AMI_Init function is executed.
+Step 6b.
+Retimer: The output of step 5 is presented to Rx2’s AMI_Init function and Rx2’s AMI_Init function is executed.

 Step 7a.
-Redriver: The simulation platform convolves impulse responses returned by Rx1’s AMI_Init in step 3 and by Rx2’s AMI_Init in step 6 to obtained the full channel impulse response and uses it to perform statistical simulation.
+Redriver: The simulation platform uses the impulse responses returned by Rx2’s AMI_Init in step 6 to obtained the full channel impulse response and uses it to perform statistical simulation.

 Step 7b.
 Retimer: The simulation platform uses the impulse responses returned by Rx1’s AMI_Init in step 3 to perform a statistical simulation of channel 1.
 The simulation platform uses the impulse responses returned by Rx2’s AMI_Init in step 6 to perform a statistical simulation of channel 2.